 After making sure Mary was comfortable with a true emergency savings amount, we had to decide what they could do with the rest of the cash she had saved, around $180,000!
 Remember, she and her husband have fully-invested IRAs with mutual funds and bonds.

 Mary’s caught at this point, since she’s concerned about the safety of her overall portfolio but also wants to earn more on her money than what a savings account provides.
 There are alternatives, though, in what I consider to be an increasing order of risk:

 The key thing you need to consider is how these investments will fit in with your overall portfolio.
 In Mary’s case, she is starting to open up to parking her cash in something a little better returning than a savings account, but it can take time to change.
 A good option may be to start with CDs, and then move into bonds over time, since the fear of losing money is a powerful one and can be hard to change.

 Are you wondering how to invest a chunk of cash you have sitting in a savings account?
 Start with your overall financial plan as your guide and reach out if you need help getting on the right track.
-Book a free introduction!
+Book your free consultation!